 America’s fiscal health and economic strength are closely linked.
 Building a solid fiscal foundation supports a strong and prosperous American economy.
 Putting our nation on a more sustainable long-term fiscal path will give our economy the best chance to succeed.
 A strong fiscal foundation creates the conditions that encourage growth, enabling an environment with greater access to capital, increased public and private investments, enhanced business and consumer confidence, and a solid safety net.
 These factors, in turn, create a more vibrant economy, with rising wages and greater productivity and mobility for America.

 One of the most damaging effects of rising debt is rapidly growing interest costs.
-Under current law, CBO projects that interest payments on the debt will more than triple over the next 25 years, climbing from 1.5% of GDP in 2016 to 4.3% of GDP in 2040.
-Under less optimistic assumptions, interest costs are projected to almost quintuple over the next 25 years to 6.3% of GDP.
-By 2023, CBO projects that interest costs alone could exceed what the federal government has historically spent on R&D, nondefense infrastructure, and education combined; by 2050, they could be more than three times historical spending on those investments, as a share of GDP.
+Under current law, CBO projects that interest payments on the debt will more than quadruple over the next 30 years, climbing from 1.4% of GDP in 2016 to 5.8% in 2046.
+By 2022, CBO projects that interest costs alone could exceed what the federal government has historically spent on R&D, nondefense infrastructure, and education combined; by 2050, they could be more than two times historical spending on those investments, as a share of GDP.